Interview with EU Commissioner Vladimír pidla

 European Parliament.
 So, the know-how of all relevant DGs will be needed and DG Employment will work in close

-co-operation with all of them, notably with DG Enterprise.
+co-operation with all of them, notably with DG Enterprise and Industry.

 For example: the revision of the EWC Directive is also a core element in the social dimension of the internal market, as

-which guide the actions of the whole Commission.
-As to the Commission's services, all initiatives are preceded by
+regulation" which guide the actions of the whole Commission.
+As to the Commission's services, all initiatives are

-inter-service consultations and the impact assessment process also involves different Directorates-General.
+preceded by inter-service consultations and the impact assessment process also involves different Directorates General.

-Vladimír pidla was chairman of the Social-democratic Party, Minister for Labour and Social affairs and Prime Minister
+Vladimír Špidla was chairman of the Social Democratic Party (CSSD), Minister of Labour and Social Affairs, and Prime

-of the Czech Republic.
-Since 2004 he is member of the European Commission.
+Minister of the Czech Republic.
+Between 2004 and 2010 he has been a member of the European Commission.

-Vladimír pidla was interviewed by Kathleen Kollewe on December 17th, 2007.
+Vladimír Špidla was interviewed by Kathleen Kollewe on December 17th, 2007.